Loading...

 Alphabet Inc. (Class A) — Implied volatility rank, VRP edge, and volatility regime

 Alphabet Inc. (Class A) (GOOGL) operates in the Communication Services sector and has actively traded listed options.
-Its IV Rank reads 31.4%, mid-range within the past year — neither cheap nor rich.
-IV Rank 31% is 16pp below the Communication Services sector median of 47%.
-Average IV can work with directional or defined-risk structures.
-See Expected Move for strike placement.
+Its IV Rank sits at 56.9%, placing premiums in the rich half of the 52-week range.
+IV Rank 57% is near the Communication Services sector median of 55%.
+Rich premiums may suit short-volatility setups.
+GOOGL expected move analysis.

 This helps you judge whether implied volatility is elevated enough to justify selling options.
 High IV Rank means premiums are rich compared to the past year.